Concealed Neck Pouch - Travel Neck Pouch - Neck Wallet - Neck Stash

 One major problem is when you go to retrieve an item from the pouch.
 If you are wearing it when you go to dinner at a nice restaurant, you will have to excuse yourself to the rest room in order to unbutton your shirt to retrieve your money or credit cards.
 This may not be a problem if you are a student and back packing your way across Europe.

 If a thief recognizes the pouch or can see the strap around your neck (they are not that hard to recognize) the strap can be easily cut from behind by a skilled pickpocket.
 A way to help avoid this would be to sew a piece of piano wire into the strap make it more durable in case it was cut from a snatch and run thief.
 It might be painful but in general the thief should take off running if he or she did not get it the first time.

-This was the first security neck pouch of its kind, and is the most popular when it comes to the travel neck pouches with security cables.
-The PacSafe PouchSafe 100 is the smallest of the line, and will remain the most concealed because it is designed to fit flat against your body.
+This was the first security neck pouch of its kind, and is the most popular when it comes to the travel neck pouches with an anti-slicing wire embedded into the neck strap (see above photo).
+The PacSafe Coversafe X75 designed to fit flat against your body in order to help keep it concealed.
 Made of rip-stop nylon, the pouch has a moisture proof liner and is hand washable.

-A larger version of the PacSafe PouchSafe 100 is available for those who have a larger amount of items.
-The PouchSafe 150 holds more items, and also allows it to be worn exposed if needed.
-The above photo is a drawing of the security features of the PouchSafe neck wallet.
+A larger version of the Coversafe X75 is available for those who have a larger amount of items.
+The Coversafe V150 holds more items, is RFID blocking and also allows it to be worn exposed if needed.

 Security waist wallets have been worn by travelers as long as anyone can remember and are one of the most popular ways for travelers to carry money and valuables when hidden.